HuChangHao2002/My-portfolio/README.md

 ### Further Help
 For additional help with Angular CLI commands, run `ng help` or visit the official [Angular CLI Documentation](https://angular.dev/tools/cli).

----

-This version is tailored to your project setup, especially since you're working with Firebase for backend integration.